Drop-in hours: Tuesdays – 3:30PM to 5:30PM – Science 4115 and on Zoom

 I look forward to getting to know you better in these sessions.

-These sessions differ in that all students are invited to attend as a group.
+These sessions differ from drop-in hours in that all students are invited to attend as a group.
 I use this session to workshop the information you learn in lecture and assignments.
 I call it a workshop because I ask that you bring questions to the session so that I can lead a group conversation about the topic.
 With my guidance, we will hold a group discussion about lecture information in a manner that compliments, but is different, than my approach in lecture.
 We will use lecture slides, online materials, and white boards to work through concepts.

 I hold this as a group session because many of you do not immediately feel comfortable asking questions in my individual office hours and I have found that it greatly helps students learn the material, especially given that many perspectives on the topic are provided in the collaboration.
 Also, many of you are reluctant to ask questions in lecture, often because of your personality or because English is not your first language, and the workshop offers us a much smaller group with which to interact.
 Also, the workshops allow an opportunity for you to meet a small group of colleagues in the course.

 Due to the group nature of the workshop, I will not be able to discuss the specifics of your grades in this context unless no other students are present.
+I will also not be able to discuss private issues such as disability accommodations.

 Chemical Ecology, Behavioral Ecology